-The inexorable refinement of design processes, fueled by prototyping in an exclusively digital space, has allowed engineers and designers to rethink their approach to many different application areas.
+The inevitable refinement of design processes, fueled by prototyping in an exclusively digital space, has allowed engineers and designers to rethink their approaches.
 Architectural prototyping, 3D modeling, and design, for example, have seen new, daring approaches in the past few decades that are today characterized by “parametric design.”
 Let’s take a closer look at that phrase and process to see what it means for today’s architects and the future of architecture.

 What is Parametric Design?

 The phrase “what’s old is new again” has its place in architecture.
 However, today’s groundbreaking designs have bucked tradition.
 Parametric design has particularly rebelled against long-standing guidelines.
-The term ‘parametricism’ was coined by Patrik Schumacher, who was a partner at Zaha Hadid Architects at the time.
+Patrik Schumacher, who was a partner at Zaha Hadid Architects at the time, coined the term ‘parametricism.’

 - Blending complexity and variety, thus rejecting homogenous utilitarianism